Mrcoole7890/Resume-Storage/Resume/Resume.md

 Williamsburg, VA

 ## Profile
 Computer Scientist with 2 years of working experience as a SDET, contracted under GlobalLogic, while being employed and trained by Revature, in order to perform various QA objectives for the client, T-Mobile.
-Possesses 8+ years of experience as a hobbyist and ongoing practitioner of various sub-disciplines within computer science and software development.
+Possesses even more years of experience as a hobbyist and ongoing practitioner of various sub-disciplines within computer science and software development.

 ## Skills
 * **Front-end Web Development**: Angular, JQuery, Bootstrap, PlayCanvas